 - You can use correctly 100% of the time – This is another that can be difficult without an actual baby in the seat.
 One recommendation is to take a doll or stuffed animal that’s shaped and sized similarly to a newborn to try the seat out.
 There are a few convenience things that most parents will need to consider.
 Remember you will be putting this child in the car many times, so you want to feel comfortable with it.
 Let’s break this category down a bit more:

-The first thing to look for in an infant seat is that it’s a front adjust model.
+The first thing to look for in a rear facing only seat is that it’s a front adjust model.
 This means that there is a strap at the front of the seat that adjusts the harness straps to the correct tightness.
 Rear adjust models have two straps on the back of the seat that must be tightened individually.
 They are a bit cumbersome and can make it difficult to properly tighten the harness.

 Another convenience feature is a no rethread harness.
 This means that in order to move the harness straps up or down you don’t have to take the harness off the splitter plate and reroute it through the slots.